King's College London

 English Language Requirements

-- International students are usually required to provide certified proof of competence in all 4 English language skills (speaking, listening, writing and reading) before starting their studies.
+- International students are usually required to provide certified proof of competence in all four English language skills (speaking, listening, writing and reading) before starting their studies.

 - Applicants are not required to have met the university's English language requirements before applying: they are welcome to apply to King's if they think they will be able to achieve the English language requirements in the summer before starting their course.